abrahamjuliot/creepjs/README.md

 - collects as much entropy as possible, including data with instability caused by fingerprinting resistance: JS tampering patterns, random poison, known noise, invalid data, and more
 - does not collect data containing a high amount of instability: viewport size, performance, network speed,
-- skips slow metrics: webrtc data
+- skips slow fingerprints: webrtc data

 ### Creep (FP ID)
 This is the main fingerprint, the creep